-For any $n$-qubits circuit $C=(g_n,\dots,g_2,g_1)$, where $N$ represents the number of quantum gates in the circuit. the computing party needs to first replace $U$ in the circuit according to the key $(a,b)$ and Equation \ref{eq2}, and then $(a,b)$ can be updated.
-When the circuit acts on the ciphertext quantum state $X^aZ^b|\psi\rangle$, according to the key update function shown in Equation \ref{eq1}, the encryption key $(a_0,b_0)$ can be gradually updated to obtain the decryption key $(a_{final},b_{final})$.
-The specific update process is shown in Equation \ref{eq3}, and the homomorphic computation result obtained is $X^{a_{final}}Z^{b_{final}}C|\psi\rangle$.
+For any $n$-qubit circuit $C=(g_n,\dots,g_2,g_1)$, where $N$ represents the number of quantum gates in the circuit. the computing party needs to replace $U$ in the circuit according to the key $(a,b)$ and Equation \ref{eq2}, and then $(a,b)$ can be updated.
+When the circuit acts on the ciphertext quantum state $X^aZ^b|\psi\rangle$, according to the key update function represented in Equation \ref{eq1}, the encryption key $(a_0,b_0)$ can be gradually updated to obtain the decryption key $(a_{final},b_{final})$.
+The specific update process is represented in Equation \ref{eq3}, and the homomorphic computation result obtained is $X^{a_{final}}Z^{b_{final}}C|\psi\rangle$.

-In the Clifford+T circuit, since only the $T$ gate in the computational party's quantum circuit is replaced, using Equation \ref{eq2} to replace the $T$ gate may lead to key leakage.
-The proof can be found in Appendix 1.
-QCOO calculates the global phase of the quantum circuit to ensure that the computational party does not know which gate is replaced, thus preventing key leakage.
+In the Clifford+T circuit, since only the $T$ gate in the quantum circuit of the computing party is replaced, using Equation \ref{eq2} to replace the $T$ gate may lead to key leakage.
+The proof can be found in Appendix A. QCOO calculates the global phase of the quantum circuit to ensure that the computing party does not know which gate is replaced, thus preventing key leakage.
 Note that the $T$ gate can be written in Equation \ref{eq4}.

-Since the global phase $e^{i\pi/8}$ is unmeasurable, replacing the gate in the quantum circuit with $R_z(\pi/4)$ will not affect the measurement results of the output quantum state.
-The same applies to the $T^{\dagger}$ gate.
-The replacement rule for the $T/T^{\dagger}$ gate is as shown in Equation \ref{eq5}.
+Since the global phase $e^{i\pi/8}$ is unmeasurable, gates in the quantum circuit can be replaced with $R_z(\pi/4)$ without affecting the measurement results of the output quantum state.
+The same conclusion holds for the $T^{\dagger}$ gate.
+The replacement rule for the $T/T^{\dagger}$ gate is expressed in Equation \ref{eq5}.

-Since $a\in\{0,1\}^n$, according to the above equation, the set of $T$ gates after replacement is $Set_{T_{gate}}=\{R_z(\pi/4),R_z(-\pi/4)\}$.
-Due to the randomness of the key, $R_z(\pi/4)$ may be obtained directly from the $T$ gate, or it may be obtained by replacing the $T^{\dagger}$ gate according to the key, and the same applies to $R_z(-\pi/4)$.
+Since $a\in\{0,1\}^n$, according to the Equation \ref{eq5}, the set of $T$ gates after replacement is $Set_{T_{gate}}=\{R_z(\pi/4),R_z(-\pi/4)\}$.
+Due to the randomness of the key, $R_z(\pi/4)/R_z(-\pi/4)$ may be obtained directly from the $T$ gate, or it may be obtained by replacing the $T^{\dagger}$ gate according to the key.
 Therefore, the computing party cannot infer the original quantum gate from the replaced quantum gate.